 Depending on the tile size and substrate cement, Hardiebacker boards may be required to ensure the wall will hold the weight of the tiles.
 It’s best to check with the tile manufacturer to see what’s recommended.

-Your first step in tiling a wall?
-Find your starting point by locating the centre of your wall and mark a pencil line.
+Find your starting point by locating the center of your wall and mark a pencil line.
 Then, using a tile measure, or tile staff, mark the width and length or the tiles so you can see where they will lay.
 Where the bottom tile is less than about half a tile, re-arrange the layout slightly by raising the tile so you have at least half a tile and mark the wall once you are happy.

 On the mark nearest the floor, use a spirit level and draw a straight line horizontally across the wall and fix a timber baton into the surface – you’ll use this as a guide and tile up from this point.
 Remember, the baton will need to be removed later.